travis-ci/docs-travis-ci-com/slate/source/index.md

 You can retrieve a token by using a GitHub token to prove who you are.
 In the future, we are planning to add a proper OAuth handshake for third party applications.

+It is also possible to get your API token from your Travis CI profile page for [public repositories](https://travis-ci.org/profile) or [private repositories](https://travis-ci.com/profile).

 ## With a GitHub token

 ```http